Handcrafted Log Home FAQ

 Yes, we do put character logs and log accents where ever someone wants them added.
 That is not a problem.

 For the gable ends, standardly we use solid log to the top of the wall (approximately 9′), and then the gable end is framed and log siding or wood siding is installed over the framed wall.
-We have done some homes with solid log gables, but only if the design is structurally sound.
+We have done some homes with solid log gables but not very often.
 It is less expensive to do the framed wall and then log side it.
-We do have a true match 4″x12″ true match log siding that looks great on the homes.
-Attached is a picture of a 12″ Swedish Cope handcrafted shell that was built last summer.
-If you look carefully you can see solid log gables for some of them.
+We can either provide thick ship lap log siding with a draw knife hand peeled finish or we can hand make log siding for your home.

 One of the biggest issues is the shrinkage.
-By using framing lumber on the ends is limits the amount of area of shrinkage.
+By using framing lumber on the gable ends and gables it limits the amount of area of shrinkage.
 The second picture I attached is of a handcrafted log home.
-All of the dormers are shown in the handcrafted 4″x12″ log siding.
-The log siding is hand peeled to match the home.
+This home and garage are stacked handcrafted logs with 1×12 tongue and groove covering the gable ends.

 We can also supply 1×6 tongue and groove or log siding for the inside framed walls as well.